 Products, Ops & Technology

 Beverages typically sold by coffee shops include brewed coffee and tea; espresso drinks (cappuccinos, café lattes); cold blended beverages; bottled water; soft drinks; and juices.
-Starbucks is experimenting with adding beer, wine, and small plates of food at some locations.
 Food includes pastries, bakery items, desserts, sandwiches, and candy.
 Many coffee shops sell whole or ground coffee beans for home consumption.
 Some coffee shops sell coffee or espresso-making equipment, grinders, mugs, and other accessories.
 Most coffee shops serve high-quality, premium coffee known as specialty coffee.